 When a law comes into effect

-On average about 200 bills are introduced into the Parliament each year.
-Of these roughly 90% originate in the House of Representatives.
-Approximately 80% of bills introduced finally become Acts.
-The consideration of legislation takes up some 55% of the House’s time.
+A total of 625 bills were introduced.
+Of these roughly 93 per cent originated in the House of Representatives.
+Approximately 64 per cent of bills introduced finally became Acts.
+The consideration of legislation took up some 64 per cent of the House’s time.

 The Parliament may delegate some of its legislative powers to the Executive Government, which may make regulations, statutory rules, by-laws, orders, ordinances, instruments or determinations, etc. (referred to collectively as legislative instruments) according to the powers bestowed by an Act of Parliament.

 Delegated legislation must be authorised by an Act, must be presented to both Houses of the Parliament and can be disallowed (vetoed) by a motion agreed to by either House.
 In some cases Acts provide that specific pieces of delegated legislation made under their authority must be approved by both Houses before coming into effect.
 All delegated legislation is closely scrutinised by the Senate Standing Committee on Regulations and Ordinances.